 The popular Sheep Shearing event at Bergen County Zoo in Paramus, NJ, invites visitors to cheer on the zoo’s flock of sheep as they get their annual haircuts in early May.
 In addition to shearing demos, there are children’s crafts, special story times, wool spinning demonstrations, and more, and you can enjoy visiting the animals and taking a spin on the zoo’s carousel while you’re there.
 Find more zoos, botanical gardens, and nature centers in the area.

-14. Ride a train on Train Day.
+14. Go loco for locomotives on National Train Day.

 15. Celebrate Mother's Day